hoeg/kandji-prometheus-exporter/README.md

 `KANDJI_PROM_EXPORTER_KANDJI_API_TOKEN_FILE`

-A local path to a file containing your API token.
+A local path to a file containing your Kandji API token.
+The format of the file is to just contain the token an nothing else.

+`KANDJI_PROM_EXPORTER_METRICS_API_KEY_FILE`

+A local path to a file containing your secret API token for this exporter.
 The format of the file is to just contain the token an nothing else.

 ## Requirements